-- the financial statements prepared in accordance with the International Financial Reporting Standards and Russian Accounting Standards give a true and fair view of the assets, liabilities, financial position and profit or loss of CREDIT BANK OF MOSCOW - the management report includes a fair review of the development and performance of the business and the position of CREDIT BANK OF MOSCOW together with a description of the principal risks and uncertainties that it faces.
+(a) the financial statements prepared in accordance with the International Financial Reporting Standards and Russian Accounting Standards give a true and fair view of the assets, liabilities, financial position and profit or loss of CREDIT BANK OF MOSCOW and

+(b) that the management report includes a fair review of the development and performance of the business and the position of CREDIT BANK OF MOSCOW together with a description of the principal risks and uncertainties that it faces.

-On behalf of the Management Board:
+On behalf of the Management Board: Vladimir A. Chubar

-1.4 Economy and banking sector
+4. Economy and banking sector